Web Design Lessons Not To Be Ignored

 Make Your Site Mobile Responsive

-Did you know that mobile internet browsing has outranked desktop searches?
-Statistics show that mobile devices account for 49 percent of website traffic.
+Did you know mobile internet browsing has outranked desktop searches?
+Statistics show mobile devices account for 49 percent of website traffic.

 Plus, this year, mobile phones will compose 34 percent of all US ecommerce sales, and more than 61 million users in the US will pay on mobile.